jbroadway/docs/docs/1.0/getting-started/hardware-setup.md

 ## VR setup

-Flipside currently runs on an Oculus Rift with Touch Controllers.
+Flipside supports the Oculus Rift or Rift S with Touch Controllers.
 Visit the [Oculus website](https://www.oculus.com/) for more information.

 ## Computer

 For specs on a VR compatible computer, see Oculus Ready PCs.

 > **Important note:** Flipside has only been tested using Windows 10.
 If you are on a different version of Windows and encounter issues.
 Please provide feedback through this link: https://www.flipsidexr.com/community

 ## Business users

 Visit [www.oculusforbusiness.com](https://www.oculusforbusiness.com/) for more info on enterprise level support for your Oculus Rift.

---- Platform: HTC Vive ---
+--- Platform: SteamVR ---

 ## VR setup

-Flipside currently runs on an HTC Vive.
-Visit the [HTC Vive website](https://www.vive.com/) for more information.
+Flipside runs on any SteamVR-compatible headset such as the Valve Index or HTC Vive.
+Visit the [Valve Index](https://www.valvesoftware.com/en/index/headset) or [HTC Vive](https://www.vive.com/) websites for more information.

 ## Computer

 For specs on a VR compatible computer, see [Vive Ready PCs](https://www.vive.com/ready/).

 > **Important note:** Flipside has only been tested using Windows 10.
 If you are on a different version of Windows and encounter issues.
 Please provide feedback through this link: https://www.flipsidexr.com/community

 ## Business users